Spaceflakes/WRO-FE-25/README.md

 In summary, the chassis, drivetrain, and steering are holistically integrated to provide robust, agile, and precise mobility

+> [!NOTE]
+> We initially selected a carbon fiber chassis for its high strength-to-weight ratio but switched to a simpler material because precise cutting was difficult with our tools.
+To streamline development, we also opted not to include ToF sensors, using LiDAR and Pi Camera that simplify integration while still delivering reliable obstacle detection and navigation performance, fully in line with competition rules and judging criteria.

+ ## Design

+We mounted the LiDAR sensor on top of the ESC to ensure that its readings remain accurate and free from interference caused by other components.
+Since there was limited space in the center of the robot, we attached the two batteries securely on the sides using Velcro straps, which provide both stability and ease of removal.
+Beneath the LiDAR, the ESC is positioned to maintain a compact arrangement.
+The motor is placed near the rear wheels for efficient power transmission, while the servo, responsible for steering, is located between the front wheels to allow precise control of direction.
+The PCB board is carefully installed between the ESC and the front wheels in its own compartment to optimize wiring and accessibility.
+Our robot uses wheels with a diameter of 65 mm, balancing maneuverability and stability on the track and its overall dimensions of 280 mm in length, 175 mm in width, and 95 mm in height.
+Additionally, the camera is mounted on the front wing, providing a clear and unobstructed view ahead to assist with navigation during the autonomous run.

 ## Power Management and Sense Management

 The propulsion and actuation circuits (ESC, motor, servo) are supplied by one LiPo battery.
 The ESC has a peak draw of 60A (operating at ~50%, or 30A continuous, during typical run), consuming a maximum of 14.8V × 30A = 444 W. The servo draws 10W at peak, and the combined power budget for the actuation side is kept within the safe limits by the battery’s discharge rating.